RELIGIOUS EDUCATION POLICY

 • appreciate and appraise varied dimensions of religion or belief

 Teaching and Learning

 In Key Stage One, RE is taught as a discrete subject and is allocated 1 hour per week of teaching time.
 In EYFS, RE is taught through a themed topic approach.
 The RE whole school planning document shows progression and coverage for each year group.
 This plan links weekly RE themes to the Agreed Syllabus for Surrey.
 RE is also found in other aspects of school life such as PSHE, celebrating festivals, collective worship, class discussions and circle times or stories with a moral or cultural theme.

 Children learn about Christianity and aspects of Judaism and Islam through encountering some of the important places and objects connected with the religions that are studied.
 Children become familiar with stories about key people and learn about practices, celebrations and events as well using stories and symbols.

 Through the teaching of RE, children develop positive attitudes towards other people.
 They also enhance their own moral and social development by:-

-- Expressing themselves creatively and thoughtfully with times of refection and quiet.
+- Expressing themselves creatively and thoughtfully with times of reflective meditation and quiet.

 Assessment in RE is concerned with pupils’ growing knowledge and understanding and their application of skills.
-It is NOT used to make judgements about personal beliefs, views of behaviour.
+It is NOT used to make judgements about personal beliefs, views or behaviour.